vhoudoverdov/meowcats-mcp/README.md

 ```

 ### Testing
 With both the MCP Server and MCP Client set up, our architecture is complete and we can proceed to testing!

-After saving `settings.json` and starting Gemini CLI, we can verify that the meowfacts MCP server is running by typing **/mcp list**.
+After saving `settings.json` and starting Gemini CLI, we can verify that the meowfacts MCP server is running by typing `/mcp list`

 ![Output of running /mcp list](img/mcplist.png)